 We went up Whistler Mountain, took the peak to peak to Blackcomb then back to Whistler and down the mountain.
 It was cold but it was so beautiful.
 I am really glad we went up for the morning.

-Myself and the coworker’s wife had to take a taxi from North Vancouver to the border, walk across the border into the US, meet coworker’s parents and then wait for Ryan and his coworker in Bellingham.
+Myself and the coworker’s wife had to take a taxi from North Vancouver to the border, walk across the border into the US, meet coworker’s parents and then wait for my partner and his coworker in Bellingham.

 At 9:45 PM, they finally walked into the restaurant we were waiting at.
-Ryan spent the night in Bellingham as the car was un-drivable (thank goodness we have friend in Bellingham still) and I finally got home to Bellevue at midnight.
+My partner spent the night in Bellingham as the car was un-drivable (thank goodness we have friend in Bellingham still) and I finally got home to Bellevue at midnight.

 My oh my what a crazy end to our Canadian adventure!